Court suggests religious schools OK to get Maine tuition aid

 Associated Press

-WASHINGTON (AP) — The Supreme Court appeared ready Wednesday to rule that religious schools can’t be excluded from a Maine program that offers tuition aid for private education.
+WASHINGTON (AP) — The Supreme Court appeared ready Wednesday to rule that religious schools can’t be excluded from a Maine program that offers tuition aid for private education, a decision that could ease religious organizations’ access to taxpayer money.

-The court’s six conservative justices seemed largely unpersuaded, after nearly two hours in the courtroom, by Maine’s arguments that the state is willing to pay for the rough equivalent of a public education, but not religious inculcation.
+After nearly two hours of arguments, the court’s six conservative justices seemed largely unpersuaded by Maine’s position that the state is willing to pay for the rough equivalent of a public education, but not religious inculcation.

 The court’s three liberal justices signaled they were more aligned with the state’s arguments.

-The case is the latest test of religious freedoms for a Supreme Court that has favored faith-based discrimination claims.
+The case is the latest test of religious freedoms for a Supreme Court that has favored faith-based discrimination claims, including in other state programs that had sought to keep public money from religious organizations.

 Justice Brett Kavanaugh used an example of neighbors, one choosing a secular private school and the other opting for a religious school for their children.
 The first family gets the state aid, but not the second.

-“That’s just discrimination on the basis of religion at the neighborhood level,” Kavanaugh said.
+“That’s just discrimination on the basis of religion right there at the neighborhood level,” Kavanaugh said.

-The parents argue that their exclusion from the state program violates their religious rights under the Constitution.
-Teacher unions and school boards say a ruling for the parents would be a blow to public education.
+But Justice Elena Kagan said Maine had seemed to design its program to avoid raising “questions of religious favoritism, religious division and so forth.”

 In largely rural Maine, the state allows families who live in towns that don’t have public schools to receive public tuition dollars to send their children to the public or private school of their choosing.
 The program excludes religious schools.